biati-digital/alfred-calculate-anything/README.md

 ### Currency Options

-By default the workflow will use exchangerates api to make the conversion. exchangerates only support 32 currencies; if you need support for additional currencies supported by Calculate Anything, you need to get a _free_ API key from [https://fixer.io](https://fixer.io) -- it takes less than a minute!
+By default the workflow will use exchangeratehost api to make the conversion. exchangeratehost only support 32 currencies; if you need support for additional currencies supported by Calculate Anything, you need to get a _free_ API key from [https://fixer.io](https://fixer.io) -- it takes less than a minute!

 The following options are available for each currency.
-Simply launch Alfred, type `calculate configure` and select any of the options below.
+Simply launch Alfred, type `ca` and select any of the options below.
 [View the configuration section for more info](#configuration).

 - **Add base currency**
 This will become your base currency, if you type `100eur` it will automatically be converted to the currencies you define here.
 You can define multiple currencies by repeting the process.
 - **Delete base currency**
 If you no longer want a base currency you can select this option to list all configured base currencies, you can delete a currency by simply pressing Return
-- **Set currency locale**
+- **Set currency format**
-Used to format the converted amount using the appropriate currency format for your country
+Used to format the converted amount, you will see a list of formats to choose from, simply press return to select a format.
 - **Set Fixer API**
-Set your fixer API Key for support more currencies
+Set your fixer API Key for support more currencies, after you select this option just copy paste your Key and press Return to save it.

 ### Currency Symbols

 You can use currency symbols in your query.
 For example `100¥ to €` will be converted from 100 Japanese yen to the equivalent in Euros.
 Here is a list of available symbols:

-**If by any chance you don't remember the currency symbol or abbreviation simply type `calculate list` and select "List Available Currencies" (view the gift above)**
+**If by any chance you don't remember the currency symbol or abbreviation simply type `ca list` and select "List Available Currencies" (view the gift above)**

 Symbol     | Currency       | Value
 ------     | -----------    | -----------